NorthernMan54/homebridge-alexa/README.md

 * Sony Bravia TV (Android TV) - homebridge-bravia@1.1.0
   - Alexa can turn on and off and control volume

 * Sky Q decoder - homebridge-sky-q-experimental@1.0.2
   - Alexa can turn on and off

+* Samsung Tizen - homebridge-samsung-tizen
+  - Alexa can turn on and off and control volume

+* Yamaha AVR - homebridge-yamaha-zone-tv
+  - Alexa can turn on and off and control volume.
+Also control Spotify/Airplay playback

 ## Speakers